ASYquan/Trie-tree-and-Sum-Of-Selection-SoS-Dynamic-Programming-implenetation-/README.md

 ## How it works (brief)

+- Intended with LaTeX, but forgot GitHub doesn't have the compilation.
+Oh well¯\_(ツ)_/¯
 - Trie
   - Each node stores a map from character → child and a boolean “end-of-word” flag.
   - Printing is a pre-order traversal that emits nested parenthesized substrings in alphabetical order.